| главная о нас продукты скачать демо технологии ^

 some special meaning that means that

 SemDes(A) = SemDes(B) <=> "Meanings of A and B have something in common".
+The third semantic instrument is semantic categories.
+There are four of them:1.
+Situations;

 2.Objects; 3.
 Properties; 4 Operators.
 Situations(go,